Tylemagne/io20/README.md

 * Easy - As the webmaster, all you have to do is drop IO20 into the folder.
 Visitors will automatically see a generated file list of the relative directory.

 # Tips
-Keep the host machine connected to ethernet rather than WiFi.
+* Keep the host machine connected to ethernet rather than WiFi.
 Over WiFi, the bandwidth could max out with as few as 3-4 machines accessing IO20.
 Gigabit is recommended.
+* Don't expect full speed when hosting on a Raspberry Pi.
+Not only is the SD card usually a bottleneck, but the ethernet adapter isn't as fast as one in a full-sized computer.